Whom Do You Love?

 Our Lord paints no rosy future for his disciples; indeed, it is even frightful.
 He is aware that the gospel can even divide the most sacred of all earthly institutions – the family: son against father, mother against daughter, brother against sister, and the list could go on.
 Even now our brothers and sisters in Christ in Muslim and Communist countries must read their Bibles in secret for fear that family members may turn them in, or turn them out with no place to go.
 Jesus plainly says, “Whoever does not take his cross and follow me is not worthy of me” and “Whoever finds his life will lose it, and whoever loses his life for my sake will find it.”
 These people literally live these verses.

 If this doesn’t overthrow the “American Dream,” nothing will.
 I am called to lose my life for the gospel, to take up my cross daily and follow Jesus.
 I am not called “to live life to its fullest,” or “to follow my dreams.”
 That is what I like to call, “Disney theology.”
 I am called to lay down my life: my besetting sins, my desires that are not holy and just, my dreams and visions of personal glory, and if necessary, loved ones, for the sake of Christ (I do NOT mean divorce [1 Corinthians 7:12-16]).
 We follow a crucified and risen Lord; we must expect the same.
 Crucifixion is harrowing, but it’s the only way to resurrection.
-It was our Lord’s way, and we are his disciples.
+It was our Lord’s way, and if we are his disciples, it must become ours as well.